njatkinson/shitty_tools/shitty_tools/key_value/README.md

 so that you can modify it to include authorization, logging, etc.

+### HBase

+Preliminary support.

+Offers the HbaseDict object for interacting with an Hbase table as if it were a dictionary.
+It requires a happybase connection pool to be passed in at instantiation.

 ### Redis

 Offers the RedisDict object for interacting with a Redis database as if